Wholesale Market Munich: Market facilities

-The main entrance of the Wholesalemarket Munich is situated directly opposite to the Munich garbage burning and recycling facility.
-Their three very tall chimneys are easy to see protruding into the Munich skyline.
+The main entrance of the Wholesalemarket Munich is situated directly opposite to the Heizkraftwerk Süd сombined heat and power station.
+Its three very tall chimneys are easy to see protruding into the Munich skyline.
 The adjoining "South Station“ with its own track infrastructure and modern unloading equipment provides an optimal and reliable connection to the railway system.
 Munich is an advance border entrance point, which means all import/export formalities can be transacted easily within the branch offices of the public authorities.